top of page

 The commission structure earned by an MFD can be determined in two ways:

-[No.of units X NAV as on the said date X percentage of commission X no.of days invested in the month] divided by 365 (366 days if it is a leap year)
+[No.of units X NAV as on the said date X percentage of Commission X no.of days invested in the month] divided by 365 (366 days if it is a leap year).

 Let's understand trail commission with an example:

 An investor has purchased 1000 units of a Mutual Fund scheme at Rs.
 10 per unit for Rs.
 10,000 through an MF Distributor.
-The commission earned by the MFD on this transaction is calculated as a percentage of the total value of the investment.
+The Commission earned by the MFD on this transaction is calculated as a percentage of the total value of the investment.

-That is, if the commission is 1.5%, then the commission earned from this investment in the first month will be calculated as (1000 units Rs.10) 1.5% * (number of days in the month) divided by 365.
+That is, if the Commission is 1.5%, then the Commission earned from this investment in the first month will be calculated as (1000 units Rs.10) 1.5% * (number of days in the month) divided by 365.

 An additional note to remember is that while some AMCs have slightly different commission structures between lumpsum and SIP, most AMCs follow similar calculation methods.

-Add another disclaimer: the commission value for existing assets may be revised, i.e. reduced, based on AUM or AMC discretion.
+Disclaimer: The commission value for existing assets may be revised, i.e. reduced, based on AUM or AMC discretion.

-The commission earned by a Mutual Fund Distributor is directly proportional to the Assets Under Management (AUM) handled by the MFD.
+The Commission earned by a Mutual Fund Distributor is directly proportional to the Assets Under Management (AUM) handled by the MFD.

 In other words, the AUM of a Mutual Fund distributor is dynamic and affected by two factors: